PaulRitsche/ACSAuto/README.md

 git clone https://github.com/PaulRitsche/ACSAuto
 ```
 Once you have downloaded the ACSAuto .ijm file on your lokal server, you need to open FIJI.
 Then you need to install the ACSAuto script as a plugin.
 Choose 'Plugins' -> 'Install' -> select the .ijm file you wish to install (ACSAuto.ijm) -> 'open'.
-Restart FIJI and the ACSAuto file will appear at the bootom of the FIJI plugin list and is ready to use.
+Restart FIJI and the ACSAuto plugin will appear at the bootom of the FIJI plugin list and is ready to use.

 2. Use ImageJ update sites (updates will be automatically installed):